 Initially, the Zardozi embroidery work used to be done with pure silver wires and real gold leaves.
 However, due to the scarcity of these metals, craftsmen now use copper wire, polished with silver and gold and silk thread.
-The work precisely famous in places like Lucknow, Hyderabad Bhopal, Delhi, Kashmir, Ajmer, and Chennai.
+The work is precisely famous in places like Lucknow, Hyderabad, Bhopal, Delhi, Kashmir, Ajmer, and Chennai.

 The embroidery got recognition at the time of the 17th century under the rule of Emperor Akbar.
-It started declining with the reduction in the royal patronage.
+It started declining with the reduction in royal patronage.
 Later, the government of India took steps to promote this work and thereby preserve this age-old activity which involves a lot of effort and skill.

 The Zardozi embroidery gives an outfit a very heavy and royal feel.
 The designers keep launching gorgeous dresses, belts, shoes, coats, purses, stoles, etc, all donned in zardozi work.
-The craftsmen have been continuing the zardozi work since generations in their families and the people who love and understand this work, take care of their outfits as priced possession.
+The craftsmen have been continuing the zardozi work for generations in their families and the people who love and understand this work, take care of their outfits as priced possession.